A Guide to Court-Ordered Online Courses in Texas

 Format Options

 Most providers offer both a text-based version (read at your own pace) and a video-based version (narrated lessons).
-Both satisfy the same curriculum and produce the same certificate — the choice comes down to how you personally learn best.
+Both satisfy the same curriculum and produce the same certificate.

-Once you enroll, you're typically given about 30 days to finish, though this window can vary — always confirm your court's specific deadline rather than assuming.
+Timeline: once enrolled, you're typically given about 30 days to finish, though this window can vary — always confirm your court's specific deadline.

 Anti-Theft Class in Texas